Wesley Covenant Groups

 Wesleyan Covenant Groups take many shapes and forms at Grottoes UMC.

-On Monday afternoons we have our "Knitting Group" who gathers to to knit prayer shaws for Hospice and Baby caps for the birthing center.
-But it is a group who encourages each other and prayers for each other.
+On Monday afternoons we have our "Knitting Group" who gathers to to knit prayer shawls for Hospice and Baby caps for the birthing center.
+It is a group who encourages each other and prayers for each other.

-On Sunday Mornings we currently have two adult Sunday School Classes The "Open Doors Class" and the "Explorers Sunday School Class". each of these classes is a place where we read the scripture, share our ups and downs from that week, pray for each other.
+On Sunday Mornings we currently have two adult Sunday School Classes: The "Open Doors Class" and the "Explorers Sunday School Class".
+Each is a place where we read the scripture, learn together, share our ups and downs from that week, grow, and pray for each other.

 Fellowship